The AI

 • Click Generate Shot List

-• Copy individual prompts or download the full list
+• Copy individual prompts, download the full list as .txt, or export to CSV with complexity ratings

 Tips for best results